(Page updated June 2020)

 If you think of the piano keys as teeth, you will understand where the CHEEKS are.
 The cheeks of these early grands were squared-off, just like a simple rectangular box when closed, a harpsichord style which still persisted in Beethoven’s time.
 This is useful to know if you have a Broadwood with ambiguous serial numbers.
 We had a look at an 1813 Broadwood at Hardwick Hall that is almost identical to Beethoven’s.

 The lyre is an ancient instrument that has often been used as an emblem for all kinds of musical situations.
-By the 1830s, more and more makers were starting to use a lyre-shaped pedal unit, which became so popular in grands and squares that the unit is now known in the trade as “THE LYRE” regardless of its shape.
+By the 1830s, more and more makers were starting to use a lyre-shaped pedal unit, which became so popular in grands and square pianos that the unit is now known in the trade as a “PEDAL LYRE” regardless of its shape.

 STODART’S COMPENSATING FRAME

-In 1825, Allen and Thom (working for Stodart) patented a metal framework that aimed to compensate for the variations in pitch caused by temperature changes, on much the same principle as the compensating pendulum created for clocks a century.
-Stodart used brass tubes above the brass strings, and iron tubes above the iron strings.
+In 1825, Allen and Thom (working for Stodart) patented a more exotic metal framework that aimed to compensate for the variations in pitch caused by temperature changes, on much the same principle as the compensating pendulum created for clocks a century earlier.
+Allen and Thom used brass tubes above the brass strings, and iron tubes above the iron strings.

 The underneath of a grand is perversely known as the BACK.
-This view of an 1839 Erard shows a shape that is not dissimilar to the rims of much earlier grands, although some had a more pointed tail.
+This view of an 1839 Erard from Palace Pianos shows a shape that is not dissimilar to the rims of much earlier grands, although some had a more pointed tail.
 Twentieth-century grands are sometimes “backless”, meaning that they have no major wooden structure underneath, and rely on the iron frame to take the strain of the strings.
-In the 1830s, Cluesman made grands that were totally dependent on iron bars, because there was no wooden structure underneath the soundboard.
+As early as the 1830s, Cluesman, Paris, made grands that were totally dependent on iron bars, because there was no wooden structure underneath the soundboard.

 As to the design of the so-called "London legs", almost identical ones were made in vast quantities between the 1830s and 1880s, for grand pianos, square pianos, and cottage pianos, virtually the same hexagonal legs in thousands of instruments.
-These were firmly established on most cottage pianos by the late 1840s.
-The majority of pianos produced by Erards’ London factory in the 1800s had these “London legs”, whereas their Paris models had a great variety of leg designs, and only a few of these.
-There seem to have been a few London legs still used in the early 1900s.
+The majority of pianos produced by Erards’ London factory in the 1800s had these “London legs”, whereas their Paris models had a great variety of leg designs, and only a few of this type.

 CARVED LEG TOP